sasha0552/unofficial-discord-api-docs/docs/index.md

 Current reverse engineered version of the official client is `2023-01-01 (Stable 165485)`.

-My goal is to build a fully Discord-compatible backend server (because I'm not a frontend developer) with possibility to use it as own self-hosted messenger.
+My goal is to build a fully Discord-compatible backend server (because I'm not a frontend developer) with possibility to use it as my own self-hosted messenger.

 # Contributing to the Project